 Indeed, Goldberg explained, consuming carbohydrates will increase your blood sugar, temporarily.
 “This is a normal response to eating,” she said.
 But if you aren’t diabetic or hypoglycemic, you will have an increased insulin response.
 This counteracts the effect of raised blood sugar.

 “It is not primarily carbohydrates in your meals that get converted into body fat,” Goldberg continued.
 “The carbohydrates that you eat are, for the most part, either burned as fuel or stored in your muscles and liver for later use.
 It is the fat in your meal that gets converted into body fat.”

-It’s your metabolism.
 Your dad is fat.
 Your brothers are fat.
 It just runs in the family.
 You’re just big-boned.
 You have a big stomach and need that stomach-stapling surgery or you’ll never get slim.
 If you really believe all of these things, why not check with your doctor?
-If there’s really a medical reason, you need a medical professional.
-If there’s not a medical reason, the one thing you don’t need is excuses.
+In case, it’s about a medical reason, you need a medical professional.
+If there’s no medical reason, the one thing you don’t need is excused.